cyberhiker/platformpress/README.md

 * Check comments as general user
 * Show question filter tab on Category and Tag pages
 * BuddyPress not working
-* Short category dropdown in ask form as defined
+* Short category dropdown in comment form as defined
 * Rename "voted" tab to vote
 * Unsolved also shows questions with selected answers
 * On Single Question page , Active | Voted | Newest | Oldest should be ajax based
-* Ask page title option not working
+* comment page title option not working
 * Dont let reputation to be negative
 * Improve UI of button
 * Add sticky answer navigation